 Explore Cornwall’s ancient past on Bodmin Moor

-Off the beaten track, Bodmin Moor is a wild and relatively bleak expanse of land in the interior of Cornwall – but it is full of history.
+One of the hidden gems in Cornwall, Bodmin Moor is a wild and relatively bleak expanse of land in the interior of the county – but it is full of history.
 There are Neolithic and Bronze Age remains on the moor and it holds many stories and legends including those of King Arthur.
 It is an excellent place for hiking with Golitha Falls on the River Fowey being a popular destination for walkers.

 Enjoy a local festival

 Attending local festivals is one of the best things to do in Cornwall.

 Throughout the year but particularly in summer, there is a wide selection of festivals to enjoy in Cornwall.
 Music fans should check the listings at the Eden Project where international music stars play on an outdoor stage.
 Foodies will enjoy the gastronomic experiences of the Falmouth Oyster Festival, Porthleven Food Festival and the St Ives Food Festival.
 And if you’d prefer a more off the beaten path experience, the Scilly Isles has a more low key foodie fest.

 There are also plenty of traditional local festivals to discover such as the May Day celebrations and the intriguing winter Montol festival at Penzance which sees parades of masked folk celebrating the solstice.

 The South West Coastal Path is not particular to just Cornwall – it stretches along some 630 miles of British coastline through several counties.
 However, it is arguably at its most beautiful in Cornwall where it takes in some awe-inspiring views.
 The path takes walkers through tiny fishing harbors, past hard to access hidden beaches and rocky coves and along exposed windy cliff tops.
 It’s a particularly brilliant way to explore the best of Cornwall, off the beaten path.